ProAI/extended-components/README.md

+_⚠️ As of React 16.8 it is recommended to use [hooks](https://reactjs.org/docs/hooks-intro.html) instead of this package._

 # Extended Components

 Extend functional React.js components with default props, advanced local state (presets for common use cases like toggle, counter, ...) and lifecycle hooks.